-At Villa Real School we shape our history curriculum to ensure it is fully inclusive to every child.
-Our aims are to fulfil the requirements of the National Curriculum for History; providing a broad, balanced and differentiated curriculum; ensuring the progressive development of historical concepts, knowledge and skills; and for the pupils to study life in the past.
+At Villa Real School we have built our history curriculum to be inclusive and inspiring, with strong local roots and connections to the wider history of Britain and the world.
+Our aims are to fulfil the requirements of the National Curriculum for History; providing a brood and balanced curriculum; ensuring the progressive development of historical concepts, knowledge and skills; and opportunity for pupils to study the great diversity of experiences of peoples in the past.

 We aim for a high quality history curriculum which should inspire in pupils a curiosity and fascination about the Britain’s past and that of the wider world.
-Our teaching equips pupils with knowledge about the history of Britain and how it has influenced and been influenced by the wider world; know and understand about significant aspects of the history of the wider world like ancient civilisations and empires; changes in living memory and beyond living memory; learn about the lives of significant people of the past; understand the methods of historical enquiry and be able to ask and answer questions.
-We want children to enjoy and love learning about history by gaining this knowledge and skills, not just through experiences in the classroom, but also with the use of fieldwork and educational visits.
+Our teaching, adapted to meet the needs of all of our pupils, aims to equip pupils with a wide range of knowledge.
+This will include study of our rich local history; the history of Britain and how it has influenced and been influenced by the wider world; significant aspects of the history of the wider world including ancient civilisations and empires; changes in and beyond living memory and the lives of a wide range of significant people of the past.
+Our history curriculum plays an important part in our pupils developing critical thinking skills by involving them in historical enquiry and focusing on asking and answering questions about events in the past.
+The history curriculum contributes significantly to pupils developing an awareness of the diversity of human experience.
+We have planned our history curriculum to include the stories, contributions and voices of many different groups and inspiring individuals.
+We want all Villa Real’s pupils to enjoy and love learning about history both in the classroom and by using the historic environment via fieldwork and educational visits.

-Pupils/students on pathway 2 follow a sensory curriculum.
-They explore historical skills and understanding through a range of sensory activities bespoke to their individual needs.
+Pupils/students on Pathway 2 follow a sensory curriculum.
+They explore a range of historical topics via sensory activities, including meeting and handling artefacts, in provision bespoke to their individual needs.

 Early Years Foundation Stage

-In EYFS we follow the Early Years Development Journal where History skills are explored in the area of ‘Thinking’.
-Pupils will engage with activities to build foundations linked to historical skills and understanding.
+In EYFS we complete the Early Years Development Journal.
 This journal is linked to ‘Development Matters’ and the Early Years Statutory Framework where History is part of ‘Understanding the World’.
+At Villa Real History is explored in the area of ‘Thinking’.
+Pupils engage with activities to build foundations of historical skill and understanding.

 Key Stages One and Two

-History takes on more of a formal lesson structure when moving onto Key Stages One and Two and the National Curriculum principles and guidelines are adhered to.
-History is taught on a weekly basis and follows a 4-year curriculum overview of topics e.g. Ancient Greece or Great Britons!
+History takes on more of a formal lesson structure when moving onto Key Stages One and Two.
+The principles and guidelines of the National Curriculum followed.
+History is taught on a weekly basis and our topics are planned so that over 4 years pupils encounter a wide variety of local, British and international history.

-Key Stage Two pupils then enhance this knowledge further by building a greater chronological knowledge of Britain as well as studying the history of Ancient Civilisations.
+In Key Stage Two pupils then enhance this knowledge further by building a wider chronological knowledge of Britain’s past, as well as studying the history of Ancient Civilisations.
 Pupils will also explore how history has shaped our local area.

 Key Stage Three

-Key Stage 3 pupils follow the National Curriculum principles and guidelines for History.
-History is taught on a weekly basis and follows a 4-year curriculum overview of topics.
-Curriculum should build on prior knowledge and skills developed in prior key stages.
+In Key Stage 3 History is taught on a weekly basis and follows a well-planned programme of topics.
+The curriculum builds on the prior knowledge and skills developed in earlier key stages.

 Students in the 14-19 provision study History on a weekly basis.
-The curriculum uses the National Curriculum as a benchmark which is extended to meet the needs of all students.
+The curriculum builds on the principles of the National Curriculum to meet the needs of all students.

-Students follow a rolling programme of accreditation.
+Students follow a rolling programme of accreditation where appropriate.
 This includes ASDAN Short Course, ASDAN Towards Independence and NCFE Entry Level 3 Occupational studies.

 History is taught as a discrete subject.
-Pupils/students work at their own pace, at a level suitable to each pupil/student.
+Pupils work at their own pace at a suitable level.
 Main methods of delivery are kinaesthetic with visual and auditory prompts, to support learning and progression in a safe and controlled environment.

 Within History lessons, students will be encouraged to develop their historical skills and understanding.
 All lessons are individualised and personalised to the students’ needs and abilities.
 All students have access to high quality resources to enhance their learning.

-As our pupils/students find the concept of time and chronology challenging, pupils/students will revisit key language and concepts throughout their learning to strengthen recall and memory.
-Chronology is taught in practical ways to ensure pupils/students develop a robust understanding and to make the concept as concrete as possible.
+As many of our pupils find the concept of time and chronology challenging, pupils will revisit key language and concepts throughout their learning to strengthen recall and support memory.
+Chronology is taught in practical ways to ensure students develop a robust understanding and to make the concept as concrete as possible.

 Formative assessment is in the form of quick quizzes, recalling knowledge and skills developed in previous lessons and displaying understanding of key vocabulary and concepts.

-Progress of all pupils and students is monitored using B Squared and judged on individual targets as part of our holistic REAL assessment method.
+Progress of all students is monitored using B squared and judged on individual targets as part of our holistic REAL assessment method.

-The History Coordinator monitors the planning, participates in regular learning walks and work scrutinies, and moderates’ pupil work giving feedback to class teachers each term.
-The subject coordinator aims to meet with other history teachers across County Durham to look at work from pupils/students in different schools and moderate work together.
+The History Coordinator speaks to pupils as regularly as possible to gather their experiences of the history curriculum across the school.
+The co-ordinator monitors teacher planning, participates in regular learning walks and work scrutiny, and moderates’ pupil work giving feedback to class teachers each term.
+The subject coordinator aims to meet with other history teachers across County Durham to look at work from pupils in different schools and moderate work together.